adavarski/DevSecOps-pipeline-python/README.md

 Uncomment all needed lines @setup-ubuntu.sh

-If using jenkins local (your laptop) environment
+If using jenkins local (your laptop) environment:
 ```
 cd DevSecOps-pipeline-python
 ./setup-ubuntu.sh
 ```

-If using AWS EC2 jenkins environment.
+If using AWS EC2 jenkins environment:
 ```
 cd DevSecOps-pipeline-python
 sudo sh setup-ubuntu.sh